I received orders on 9 May, 1950, transferring me to Marine Barracks, Naval Operating Base Kwajalein Island Marshall Islands with departure on 1 June.

 One of the guard stations was the single women’s quarters for nurses, librarians, and teachers.
 Naturally, with over 2500 single men, construction workers and service men, on the island the safety of the women was of paramount concern.
 Because of some previous problems, I instituted a program of better controls.
 For their security it was necessary to know their whereabouts day and night.
 Sometimes it became a game with some of them trying to sneak out without detection by the Marine sentry.
 In my over two years on the island we had no major problem with their safety.
 Of course, some of the women dubbed me as “Mother Hen” and some other choice expressions.

 In late September Betty received notice that she and the children would travel to Kwajalein.
 They flew to San Francisco and again stayed at the Marine Memorial Club awaiting transportation.
 After a few days they embarked at the Naval Shipyard, Oakland, CA. on the Navy transport, the USS Aultman for Kwajalein, receiving first class treatment in being chauffeured by a Marine to the ship and being assigned a private stateroom, again thanks to Ray Lucked.
-They had a brief stop at Honolulu, Hawaii, where Hal and Val Thorpe greeted them.
+They had a brief stop at Honolulu, Hawaii, where the Schutts greeted them.
 On October 26, they celebrated Susie’s 1st birthday aboard ship.
 All three of them received certificates, which they still have, for crossing the International Date Line.

 Rob, while playing and running down the companionway on the ship, had a bad accident, hitting his head on a hatchway getting a bad cut on his left temple, requiring ten stitches When they arrived on Kwajalein his head was shaved and wrapped with a big bandage.